Beyond Water Chestnuts: Discover Better Keto-Friendly Alternatives for Your Low-Carb Diet

 Daikon Radishes

 Daikon radishes are similar to potatoes, may act as an alternative, and have a similar texture to water chestnuts.
 These radishes are a root native to Asia and popular in Asian cuisine.
-Are water chestnuts keto?
-No, but daikon radishes contain very low in carbs and are ideal for those who don’t care for the taste of a radish which is typically bitter.
+Water chestnuts are not keto but daikon radishes contain very low in carbs and are ideal for those who don’t care for the taste of a radish which is typically bitter.

 Peeled, they can be served raw or cooked in soups and salads or as a garnish mixed into dipping dishes such as ponzu.
 Even though water chestnuts are sweeter, these vegetables are also full of flavor and crunchy.

 Daikon radishes have an extremely low-calorie count and are mostly water making them ideal for those on a weight loss diet.
-Regularly eating them can cause someone who lost weight but body fat went up due to eating low calorie diets often thus promoting fat storage.
+Frequently consuming them can lead to a situation where someone loses weight but seesa their body fat increase, possibly due to frequently consuming low-calorie diets, thereby promoting fat storage.

 Macronutrients (serving of 100 grams)